 Essaouira flea market.
 There is a flea market in Essaouira every Sunday from (early?) morning to early afternoon (the first sellers start to pack around 14:30).
 Location is along Avenue Molay Hicham, from here to here.
 You find all kind of new / old / broken tools, household items, bicycle parts and accessories, bicycles, electronics and also some clothing and food items.
-The northern 20% section is a fruit / vegetable market.
+The northern quarter is a fruit / vegetable market.

 Essaouira junk street.
 Many small shops and a whole squatter area around this street.
 Mostly selling salvaged items and materials, including doors and windows, tools, household items and utter junk.
 The squatter area is also home to two or three art galleries / showrooms by local artists (see our POI map for locations).

 Smimou food market.
 Reportedly there is a market for food every Sunday in Smimou, a town 24 km south of the House.
 We did not visit this yet, but it seems that the local prefer to go there instead of to Gazhoua or Essaouira.
 To get there, you can take the microbus from Sidi Kaouki (see section “Reaching the House → From Sidi Kaouki”), ideally catching it right in front of the House.

 Avito small ads.
 Avito is Marocco’s largest online portal for small ads.
 The Essaouira province alone has hundreds of them across all kinds of used goods.